kristof-mattei/autoheal-rs/integration-tests/README.md

 # Docker Autoheal Tests

+Docker autoheal monitor written in Rust, inspired by [docker-autoheal](https://github.com/willfarrell/docker-autoheal).

+Code currently uses hand-written Docker API calls, [hyper-unix-socket](https://github.com/kristof-mattei/hyper-unix-socket) to talk to Docker over a Unix socket and Tokio to be the glue.

 Docker Compose is used to build and deploy test environment.

 test.sh waits on watch-autoheal exit code.